Dialpad vs. RingCentral

 RingCentral took a partnership approach, integrating with OpenAI to bring GPT models into its platform.
 RingCentral includes its Personal AI Assistant at no additional cost across all RingEX tiers, providing transcriptions, meeting summaries, and message drafting.

-The company invests over $250 million annually in innovation, much of it focused on agentic voice AI through products like AI Receptionist and the recently announced AIR Pro platform.
+The company invests over $250 million annually in innovation, with a growing focus on agentic voice AI through products like AI Receptionist and the recently announced AIR Pro platform.

 ZoomInfo applies AI to a different problem.
 Instead of making calls smarter after they start, ZoomInfo's GTM Context Graph decides which accounts to prioritize and when to engage before the call happens.
-The system processes 1.5B+ data points daily, combining third-party B2B intelligence with CRM data, conversation transcripts, and behavioral signals.
+The system processes 1.5B+ data points daily, combining third-party B2B intelligence with CRM data, conversation transcripts, and behavioral signals to surface account patterns that predict deal movement.

 The practical difference: Dialpad and RingCentral help you have better conversations.
 ZoomInfo helps you have the right conversations.